 C. Within sixty (60) days for new, or newly identified, conflicts of interest for existing Investigators;

 D. At least annually (at the same time as when the University is required to submit the annual progress report, multi-year progress report, if applicable, or at time of extension) to provide the status of the financial conflict of interest and any changes to the management plan, if applicable, until the completion of the project; or

 E. Following a retrospective review to update a previously submitted report, if appropriate.

 MTSU will make available to the funding agency, upon request, all conflicting interests identified and how those interests were managed, reduced, or eliminated.
 (42 CFR 50.604(h); 42 CFR 50.605 (b); 42 CFR 50.605 (a)(3)(ii))

 VI.
 Financial Conflict of Interest (FCOI) Training

-Public Health Services (PHS) requires that all principal investigators (PIs) submitting proposals to PHS (such as NIH proposals) must complete FCOI training before the proposal is submitted, and at least every four (4) years thereafter.
-PIs must also complete the training in a reasonable period of time, if this policy is substantially amended in a manner that affects the requirements of the investigator, or if it is determined that the PI has not complied with this policy or with a management plan related to his/her activities.
+Public Health Services (PHS) requires that all PIs submitting proposals to PHS (such as NIH proposals) must complete FCOI training before the proposal is submitted, and at least every four (4) years thereafter.
+PIs must also complete the training in a reasonable period of time, if this policy is substantially amended in a manner that affects the requirements of the Investigator, or if it is determined that the PI has not complied with this policy or with a management plan related to their activities.